BlazorStatic/BlazorStatic/BlazorStaticWebsite/Content/Blog/release-1.0.0-beta.16/index.md

       xUserName: "tesar-tech"
 ---

+## Breaking Changes

+If your blog posts are in subfolders and use media paths that are **not relative to the file**, be aware that this might break.

+The good news?
+Relative paths are now resolved correctly.\
+So if your IDE displays images properly when working with markdown files, you can be confident that **BlazorStatic** will do the same.

 ## Posts in folders

 I often start a new blog post by creating a Markdown file that includes a publish date in the front matter.\